Les Ponts-de-Martel: Peat cutting

 From 1917 onwards, the Swiss Peat Co-operative (Schweizerische Torfgenossenschaft, S. T. G.) exploited the 50 hectares of peatland leased from the Société Anonyme des Marais des Ponts near Les Ponts-de-Martel.
-The narrow gauge railway tracks with a gauge of } were partly made from portable Decauville rails, partly from permant rails on wooden sleepers.
+The narrow gauge railway tracks with a gauge of } were partly made from portable Decauville rails, partly from permanent rails on wooden sleepers.
 Their length was about 3000 m, to which were added about 650 m of fixed tracks at the station, in the sheds and on the loading ramp.
-The transports from the dry fields to the loading ramp and to the peat sheds were done by hand in 1918-1919.
+The transports from the dry fields to the loading ramp and to the peat sheds were done by hand in 1918–1919.
 In 1920, to increase efficiency, a 600 mm gauge tractor with an Austro-Daimler petrol engine was purchased, for which a small shed was built on the peat field.
 There was also a gauge peat railway with 110 mm high rails on wooden sleepers.
 It had a maximum gradient of 15% and minimum radii of 70 m.
 Its length, including a 50 m siding at the loading ramp, was 750 m.